brighamband/wd-crashcourse/js-lesson.md

 ### How to use JavaScript

 2 Types:
-- Inline JavaScript + Example
+- Infile JavaScript + Example  (added script tag to bottom of hmtl, js right there)
-- Separate File JavaScript + Example (we'll stick to this one, it's industry standard)
+- Separate File JavaScript + Example (New file for all our js, then we just add `src` with filename to our script tag.
+We'll stick to this one, it's industry standard.)

 ### Overview of JavaScript